skip to primary navigationskip to content

 colours=orange,

-The current implementation is still work in progress.
-It supports so far only the regular page layout referred to in the the template documentation as a “subsection page”, with or without left navigation, but so far only without right column.
+The current implementation supports the page layout referred to in the template documentation as a “subsection page”, with or without left navigation, and with or without a right-hand column, as well as the “section landing page” layout used for the home page of a site or a major section of it.

 Features